ctkelley/SIAMFANLEquations.jl/README.md

 There are two kinds of test problems.
 The ones you care about are the ones that I use in the print book and notebook to demonstrate the algorithms.
 The "inside baseball" problems are the ones I __only__ use for CI.
 They only appear in the /test directory.
 If you don't know or care what CI is, be happy.

-## Citations for Package, Notebook, and Print Book
+## Citations
+Cite the package, notebook, and print book like this.
 ```
 @misc{ctk:siamfanl,
 title="{SIAMFANLEquations.jl}",